 - Create a Friend Account to share financial aid, billing, and more with parents and others.

-Use the MCommunity online directory to find contact information and more for all members of the U-M community.
+Use the MCommunity directory to find contact information and more for all members of the U-M community.
 Visit MCommunity to:

 - Update your directory profile.